 With that in mind, I wanted to share with you my top 5 dividend growth stocks of the moment, so you can just skip the process of selecting stocks and use this list to get started.
 For each of those stocks, I'll tell you why I chose it, and why I think it's a good addition to any dividend growth portfolio.
 Of course, all the numbers used in this article were taken at the date it was written.
 Also make sure to visit this article regularly as I update it when this list changes!

-The numbers are also great - a yield of nearly 4%, 10% of dividend growth over the past 5 years, and an impressive track record of growing dividends non-stop for the past 18 years.
+The numbers are also great - a yield above 4.5%, 10% of dividend growth over the past 5 years, and an impressive track record of growing dividends non-stop for the past 19 years.
 That's one of the largest position in my portfolio - and I never miss a chance to add more of it when I am reinvesting in my dividend growth stocks.

 The second company that I always recommend, especially to new investors, is Realty Income.
 This company is a REIT (Real Estate Investment Trust) that mainly invests in commercial real estate, with well-known tenants like CVS.

-At the time this article was written, it had a 5% yield, 23 years track record of paying dividends, and a nice 5% growth of the dividend over the past 10 years.
+At the time this article was written, it had nearly a 4% yield, 24 years track record of paying dividends, and a nice 5% growth of the dividend over the past 10 years.
 The really nice thing is that they also pay the dividend monthly - which means it's actually really close to a real estate investment, without all the hassle that comes with it.

 The largest company in the world in the pharmaceutical sector, Pfizer is often a great addition to a dividend growth portfolio.
 I own some position in their competitor Johnson & Johnson as well, but at the moment this article was written Pfizer was a much better investment.